jrackham-mo/ANTS/CONTRIBUTING.rst

-Due to the complexity of some workflows it can be hard to understand what is being run/intended, so when providing a recipe for repeating your issue please try and provide details of the script(s) being run and the inputs and arguments being used beyond just a pointer to "task X in suite Y".
+Due to the complexity of some workflows it can be hard to understand what is being run/intended, so when providing a recipe for repeating your issue please try and provide details of the script(s) being run and the inputs and arguments being used beyond just a pointer to "task X in workflow Y".

 Feature Requests
 ----------------